antublue/test-engine/README.md

 ## Test Engine Summary

-When running via Maven in a Linux console, the Test Engine will report a summary similar to...
+When running via Maven in a Linux console, the test engine will report a summary similar to...

 ```bash
 [INFO] ------------------------------------------------------------------------